 - Multiple methods of treatment, either as stand-alone therapy or combined with other methodologies

-While some facilities may use medication as part of the treatment process, all use some form of behavior modification.
+While some facilities may use medication as part of the long-term chemical dependency treatment process, all use some form of behavior modification.
 Treatment programs are meticulously structured to help the individual recognize and correct the beliefs and behavior patterns that contribute to addiction and how to create news pattern of behavior.
 In addition, psychological therapy in varying degrees is employed in order to help the patient deal with the personal issues that drive substance abuse.

-It’s important to note that an effective treatment program is tailored to each individual’s personal circumstances and psychological profile.
+It’s important to note that an effective long-term drug rehab program is tailored to each individual’s personal circumstances and psychological profile.
 Although program components may overlap or parallel the treatment plan of another, it should still be unique.
 It must also have built-in flexibility to allow for improvement, ineffectiveness, regression or more rapid advancement, as well as services for family members; anyone directly affected by the addict’s actions should to be able to voice their concerns and learn how to cope with issues to help facilitate change.

-Long-term rehab takes place in non-hospital settings.
+Long-term drug rehab takes place in non-hospital settings.
 Hospital-based care is a detoxification program and is not designed for long-term care.
 Patients are referred to extended stay facilities following release from a hospital program.
 Most facilities today are modern and comfortable, with access to qualified professionals for both the patient and his or her family.

 An essential element of any treatment program is care and treatment following completion.
-While long-term rehab is highly effective, there’s always a strong possibility that a person may relapse and return to old ways.
+While long-term drug rehab is highly effective, there’s always a strong possibility that a person may relapse and return to old ways.
 In order to prevent a relapse, post-treatment care should include some combination of:

 - sponsorship support